By Eddie McCabe

-People do all kinds of wonderful and not-so-wonderful things, to which they dedicate their limited time, for reasons other than money.
-The fact that capitalism means investment only in areas where profit can be made, however, means most people involved in things like art, music, science, politics, and sport have no choice but to pursue these interests without financial assistance.
+People do all kinds of wonderful and not-so-wonderful things with their limited time for reasons other than money.
+The fact that capitalism means investment only in areas where profit can be made, however, means that most people involved in things like art, music, science, politics, and sport have no choice but to pursue these interests without financial assistance.

 In fact, millions of people work in jobs they have little interest in just to make enough money to get by, and develop their passions in what spare time they have left.

 Even still, there are countless examples of people who devote their lives to projects or causes for little or no monetary return.
 Obvious examples include figures like Fr Peter McVerry or Greta Thunberg.
 The main reward for these people is that they are in their own way helping people or the environment.

 Similarly, non-profit institutions like Wikipedia — the fourth most visited website in the world — show what can be produced by (mostly) volunteers.

 But it goes deeper.
 Recent studies (commissioned not by socialists, but the Federal Reserve Bank of Boston) suggest that money is a good motivator when it comes to straightforward, mechanical tasks, and offering monetary rewards for such work results in higher productivity — but that’s where it ends.
 When it comes to more complicated work that requires skills and creativity, monetary rewards no longer produce the same results, and if anything have a negative impact.